Lemoncode/react-typescript-samples/readme.md

 Replace class components by stateless components using Hooks.

-# About Lemoncode
+# About Basefactor + Lemoncode

 We are a team of long-term experienced freelance developers, established as a group in 2010.
 We specialize in Front End technologies and .NET.

-[Click here](http://lemoncode.net/services/en/#en-home) to get more info about us.
+[Basefactor, consultancy by Lemoncode](http://www.basefactor.com) offers you consultancy an training services.

+[Lemoncode](http://lemoncode.net/services/en/#en-home) offer you training services.

 For the LATAM/Spanish audience we are running an Online Front End Master degree, more info: http://lemoncode.net/master-frontend